Kevin-Lago/java-vanilla-algorithms/README.md

 # Java Vanilla Algorithms

-This project hopes to explore different algorithms.
+This project hopes to explore different algorithms and visualize their results with estimated time complexity charts.

 ### Searching Algorithms